-It includes people who worked on the project like Mick Bates, Viscount Pilots like Jock Bryce and Colin Towle.
-Project leaders like Ron Brant and John Woodhouse.
+It includes people who worked on the project like project leader Julian Temple, the engineering legend Mick Bates, Viscount Pilots like Jock Bryce and Colin Towle. team leaders like Ron Brant, John Woodhouse and Paul Rainbird.
 BAF personal like George Burton and Mike Sessions.
 Lastly my own team Alan, Brian, Ray, Tony and later on the girls that organised the flights we did to raise funds Pat and Christine Lambert.
 There are many others who were also touched by this project, we all did our part and when it was done we had all become friends.
-Sadly for me many have now left this life, but their memory will live on through the aircraft.
+Sadly for me so many of the people above have left this life, but their memory I promise will live on through this aircraft.

 What did we achieve?
 We saved and restored perhaps the best (and certainly the most connected with Brooklands) Viscount.
 We did it against the odds and with very little money.
 Most of all we did it with love and perhaps we did it for 'someone special', many of us never got to meet, but who clearly had meant so much to his friends.